Magento Guides

 WordPress is a well-known platform for creating and managing blogs.
 Many Magento store owners actually benefit from the WordPress blog as it brings lots of perks.
 While it's a convenient strategy for many, the Magento WordPress integration is a must.

-It allows you to take the best from both platforms and create an eCommerce store alongside an efficient blog.
+It allows you to take the best from both platforms and alongside an efficient blog.
 No need to jump between the platforms.
 Wondering how to pull off the whole thing?
 That's what you'll learn today.

 In this guide, you'll find steps to integrate WordPress with Magento and learn the benefits of doing so.